AKUINO/JBCDIC/README.md

 ## Development

 A small C++ library should be developped to support this format.
 It could also be implemented in JavaScript and Python if it proves useful for compressed transmission in other circumstances.

+A distinction must be made between strings ready to be transmitted and strings that may still be processed.
+In the second case, we recommend to record separately the beginning position and the end position in the encoding table: this will allow to generate the right change sequence for table position when concatenating different strings together.

+By the way we recommend to store the information to send in "segments" and to concatenate segments within messages just before transmission.